WarcraftPriests/bookofshadows/blog/2025-10-01-alpha/index.md

 ### Class Tree
 - Shadowfiend is a Shadow only spell
 - Psychic Scream and Mind Blast are now class talents
+- Shadow Word: Death is no longer given for free as Shadow

 ### Hero Trees
 As of now these have not been updated and many talents are broken/NYI.